Adeliia Petrosian: 2023–24 season: First national title

-2024–25 season
+2024–25 season: Second national title

-Beginning the season at the 2024 Russian Grand Prix Stage 2 in Kazan, Petrosian won the gold medal.
-She had a short program score of 85.67.
-Two weeks later, she won the 2024 Russian Grand Prix Stage 4 in Moscow.
+Beginning the season at the 2024 Russian Grand Prix II, Kazan, Petrosian won the gold medal.
+Two weeks later, she repeated this result at the 2024 Russian Grand Prix IV, Moscow.

 In December, Petrosian came in first at the 2025 Russian Championships.
 She subsequently went on to win gold at the 2025 Russian Grand Prix Final.